Course Outline

 • Scalability of solutions

-• Handling errors and exceptional situations in the application architecture
+• Error handling and exceptional situations in application architecture

 • Unit tests

-• Increasing the probability of contingencies for testing
+• Increase the likelihood of failure scenarios for testing

 • Formal methods for testing multithreaded applications